seffalabdelaziz/deprecated-ark-api/README.md

 ```
 {
   "success": true,
-  "accounts": [array of accounts who vote for delegate]
+  "accounts": [array of accounts who voted for delegate]
 }
 ```